 Pro Travel Tip: These days, travel can be more uncertain than ever.
 Check for any COVID-related restrictions at your destination, and never travel without travel insurance!
 I recommend SafetyWing, because they have flexible + affordable insurance plans, and also cover COVID-related impacts on your trip (not all companies do)!

-First Day of The 3 Day Barcelona Itinerary: Welcome to Barcelona!
+Day 1: Welcome to Barcelona!

 Start off your 3 day Barcelona itinerary by being one of the first to arrive bright and early at Barcelona’s Park Güell (pronounced “gway”).